gasparian/multithread-file-reader/README.md

 2022/06/28 20:24:15 ---------------------
         7.86 real        16.01 user         2.21 sys
 ```
 You can reproduce it on your machine by running: `make perftest`.
+Inside this test, 5 mln lines with random ids and values are generated and passed to `Ranker` and `FileParser`.
 As you can see, we can have *~>25-30% performance gain* with 3 workers on 4 CPUs, compared to a single worker.
-It repeats both for ranker alone and the full "FileParser", when we first write a file with randomly generated data and then read it.
+It repeats both for ranker alone and the full `FileParser`, when we first write a file with randomly generated data and then read it.
 The gain is not so high, and increasing of amount of workers doesn't help much, so need more time to inverstage that.
 Of course, in order to make test results more usable, we need to monitor RAM and CPU consumtion, and repeat the test several times to operate with statistics.

 #### Things to improve in the current implementation